Screenhance

 One Tool for Every Launch Visual

 Studio is not a standalone recorder bolted onto Screenhance.
-It is the same tool that makes your App Store screenshots, device mockups, and OG share images.
+It is the same tool that makes your App Store screenshots, device mockups, and OG share images, and the same editor behind the product demo video maker.
 The device frames, gradient backgrounds, and captions you reach for on a demo video are the same building blocks behind the still visuals, so your video, your store listing, and your social card all come out looking like they belong to the same product.

 That matters most on launch day, when you need a demo video for the landing page, a portrait cut for social, a gallery of screenshots for the store, and an OG image for the share preview, all on brand and all at once.
 Doing that across four separate tools is where launches lose their afternoon.
 Doing it in one, as part of Launch Kit, is the reason Studio lives here instead of on its own.

 And the pricing follows the same logic.
 There is no separate bill for Studio.
-It is free to start, free exports carry a small watermark, and the $6 Week Pass or $8 per month Pro that clears the watermark on your demo video is the same plan that clears it on every other launch visual.
+It is free to start, free exports carry a small watermark, and the Pro plan at $12 per month or $99 per year that clears the watermark on your demo video is the same plan that clears it on every other launch visual.
+If launch day only needs clean images, the $6 Launch Pass covers 10 watermark-free image exports over 7 days, though video exports keep the watermark until Pro.

 Frequently Asked Questions